 Conclusion

-Now, after going through the tutorial, you should be able to install and configure Django on CentOS 7 server successfully.
-Django provides the main tools needed to create and manage powerful web applications.
+Now, after going through the tutorial, you should be able to install and configure Django on your CentOS server successfully.
+Django provides the essential tools needed to create and manage powerful web applications, enabling you to develop robust solutions tailored to your needs.
 We also covered the procedure for creating a sample project and launching the developer server from the web browser.

 People also read: